dberg/err/README.md

-# err
-Error handling in Kotlin and Arrow
+# Error handling in Kotlin and Arrow

+Structures to unify result (`Res`) and error (`Err`) values.

+Utilities to lift unsafe functions into safe functions.